Medicaid and Personal Injury Settlements: Is There a Connection?

 Navigating through lost wages, emotional distress, medical bills, and the aftermath of a personal injury can be overwhelming, especially when coupled with the fear of losing your Medicaid coverage.

 Having a reliable, transparent, and experienced lawyer by your side can significantly ease this burden.
 Don’t face these challenges alone.
-Protect your Medicaid coverage proactively; Wigod + Falzon will empower you with knowledge, confidence, and informed options.
+Protect your Medicaid coverage proactively; Wigod & Falzon will empower you with the knowledge, confidence, and informed options you need.

 To avoid losing your Medicaid coverage, it’s imperative to have a legal team with both experience and knowledge.

-The skilled, knowledgeable, and compassionate lawyers at Wigod and Falzon will work hard and keep your best interest in mind.
-Losing isn’t an option with us; contact Wigod and Falzon today to discuss the best options for your personal injury or car accident case.
+The skilled, knowledgeable, and compassionate lawyers at Wigod & Falzon will work hard and keep your best interests in mind.
+Losing isn’t an option with us; contact Wigod & Falzon today to discuss the appropriate course of action for your personal injury or car accident case.

-Wigod and Falzon operate on a contingency fee structure, meaning the fees and case expenses are covered by a percentage of the settlement/judgment.
-At Wigod & Falzon, we take 5 percent less than the other guys, ensuring that legal aid is equitable and available to all–no down payment necessary.
+Wigod & Falzon operate on a contingency-fee basis, meaning the fees and case expenses are covered by a percentage of the settlement/judgment.
+At Wigod & Falzon, we take 5 percent less than the other guys, making sure that legal aid is equitable and available to all–no down payment necessary.

 Categories